alexkharlam/alexkharlam/README.md

 🧾 [Github repository](github.com)
 🕸️ [Go to actual website](sufy.netlify.app)

 ✅ Notes application, where you can create and delete notes and categories, sort notes by categories.
 Created only with Javascript, Html and Css.
-I decided to use MVC architecure for Javascript code, to conveniently separate modules and control UI.
+I used MVC architecure for Javascript code, to conveniently separate modules and control UI.

 ### Social links
 I don't have much in my social media, but if you want, you can check them)